dogweather/phoenix-docker-compose/README.md

 * Development-oriented config: Source code is mounted so that changes in the container appear on the host, and vice-versa.
 * Fast re-builds because the `DOCKERFILE` is written to help Docker cache the images.
 * Syncing with Postgres startup delay.
-* All the little crappy dependencies installed.
+* All the crappy little dependencies installed.
+* No weird hacks.